 Nobody wants to be sick.
 And when we are sick, we want the doctor to fix us.
 But insisting on an antibiotic for a common cold, the flu—or even bronchitis—is not always the answer.

 Antibiotics are powerful medications, but they are losing effectiveness because they are often used inappropriately.
-As the Centers for Disease Control and Prevention (CDC) remind us, most cases of bronchitis are caused by viruses, not bacteria.
+As the Centers for Disease Control and Prevention (CDC) reminded us during U.S. Antibiotic Awareness Week in November, most cases of bronchitis are caused by viruses, not bacteria.
 And antibiotics do not help treat viruses.
+The key is to talk to your doctor about the right course of treatment for your illness.

 In addition, these medications are not without side effects, some of which can be pretty nasty.
 Taking antibiotics when they are not needed can lead to diarrhea, rashes, and stomach pain.
 More severe (but rare) side effects can include serious allergic reactions and kidney issues.